Five must-visit destinations that are still under the radar

 Must-dos Bond fans will know that Ian Fleming penned all his Bond stories at his lovely beachside house GoldenEye – and it’s easily accessible from port by car.
 A luxury resort has sprung up around it, so you can book in for lunch and snoop around the gorgeous villas.
 Just an eight-minute drive east from GoldenEye is Firefly, Noël Coward’s beautiful Jamaican home, in a spectacularly peaceful location, with the dining room table still laid as it was when Queen Elizabeth The Queen Mother popped in for lunch in 1965.
 If you’re after a more scenic experience, try swimming with dolphins at Dolphin Cove, or visit Dunn’s River Falls (above) – both available as Princess excursions.

 5. Aqaba, Jordan

 Why now?
-The only coastal city in Jordan, Aqaba has so much going for it: luxury hotels, miles of sandy beaches, thriving souks… but 2020 will be all about the brand-new Ayla Oasis.
+The only coastal city in Jordan, Aqaba has so much going for it: luxury hotels, miles of sandy beaches, thriving souks… but soon it will be all about the brand-new Ayla Oasis.
 A 17-square mile luxury resort with a world-class marina, it’s built around a series of man-made lagoons.

 Must-dos Two of Jordan’s five UNESCO World Heritage Sites are within striking distance of Aqaba: the ancient town of Petra, which has been named one of the Seven New Wonders of the World and can be experienced on a Princess day trip; and the spectacular Wadi Rum Protected Area (above), whose epic landscape has been a backdrop in films such as Lawrence Of Arabia and The Martian.
 Roam around the red dunes by 4x4 on a Princess excursion, too.
 Close to port, there’s a new underwater military museum, where divers will love swimming among all the decommissioned tanks and helicopters.